ubffm/Annohub/README.md

    where seed_file contains a list of language resource URLs (one URL per line)

-10. For the deployment of the Annohub web-application an installation of TomEE (https://tomee.apache.org/) is required</br>
+10. For the deployment of the Annohub web-application an installation of TomEE (https://tomee.apache.org/) is required.</br>
     Please consider the following configuration options :</br>
     * CATALINA_OPTS=-Xmx4g -Xss5m
     * in context.xml set \<Resources cachingAllowed="true" cacheMaxSize="100000" \/\>

-11. For more information how to use the Annohub web-application please see the documentation in the doc folder !
+11. You can find more information on how to use the Annohub web-application in the doc folder !